top of page

 • Use paw balms to treat, heal, and protect paw pads — Natural Dog Company, QualityPet, and Musher’s Secret all make great stuff.

-Such a great article Go read it, the full article can be found at our friends at Better Pet
+Such a great article on how to treat burned dog paws.
+Go read it, the full article can be found at our friends at Better Pet

-And revisit our post on tips for pet safety in the summer heat
+And revisit our post on how to tips for pet safety in the summer heat

 mini doodle